2017 Solar Eclipse

 The Cove Palisades State Park Campgrounds are FULL for the weekend

-FIRE BAN WILL BE IN PLACE ALL WEEKEND – PROPANE WILL BE ALLOWED
+FIRE BAN WILL BE IN PLACE AUGUST 16-23

-The Cove expects a full and very busy campground from Thursday, August 17 – Tuesday, August 22; including the actual eclipse on Monday, August 21st.
-Please plan ahead, come prepared with food, water and supplies.
+The Cove expects a full and very busy campground from Thursday, August 16 – Tuesday, August 23; including the actual eclipse on Monday, August 21st.
+(Current weather conditions may extend the ban.)
+Please plan ahead, come prepared with food, water, ice and supplies.
 This event will occur during Central Oregon’s annual fire season; fire conditions will be extreme and a fire ban will be in affect – consider alternative cooking methods if you plan on cooking.
-No charcoal, tiki torches, candles or other open flames are allowed in the park.
+Propane will be allowed only in developed areas of the park such as campgrounds or day use facilities.
+No wood or charcoal fires, propane fire rings, tiki-torches, regular or Citronella candles or other open flames are allowed anywhere in the park.
 Extreme traffic congestion is anticipated on local roadways so be prepared for prolonged travel times and long gas lines.

 We are planning for your safety: